Teradata/jupyter-demos/README.md

 analyzing a time series of data, where each data point represents the outstanding amount at the end of each month.
 To detect anomalies,<br>
 [Python Version](./UseCases/EFS_Demo/Telco_Churn_using_EFS.ipynb)

-#### Telco Churn using Feature Store in Vantage
+#### Telco Churn using Feature Store in Teradata
-Detect anomalies in monthly bill amounts to detect and prevent churn using pre-calculated features stored in Vantage.<br>
+Detect anomalies in monthly bill amounts to detect and prevent churn using pre-calculated features stored in Teradata.<br>
 [Python Version](./UseCases/EFS_Demo/Telco_Churn_using_tdfs4ds_Feature_Store.ipynb)

 #### Enterprise Feature Store - DataDomain